Being a carer is the most rewarding job I’ve ever done. I just love it and I look forward to going to work.

 Frances, who has Parkinson’s, went to the same hairdresser as me for years and we talked about the people we knew, it was great.

 There’s a lady who has dementia who told me wonderful stories about when she was a teacher.
-She is a gentle, and lovely and enjoyed embroidery; she has sewn little flowers onto her curtains.
+She is gentle, and lovely and enjoys embroidery; she has sewn little flowers onto her curtains.
 There are photographs of her husband in her home and she chatted to me about how they met.

 When I went to see her yesterday, she was totally confused.
 I put my hand on her shoulder, I wanted to give her a hug, but she would have wondered why I was doing that.
 I put a hot water bottle in her bed so that it was warm for her and had to stop myself from bursting into tears.
 You can’t help but become involved.